Rico Hoey betting profile: Sony Open in Hawaii - PGA TOUR

 - Hoey has finished in the top 10 five times over his last ten appearances.

-- Hoey has finished in the top 5 twice over his last ten appearances.
+- Hoey has finished in the top five twice over his last ten appearances.

 - He had his best finish at the Bank of Utah Championship, where he finished second with a score of 18-under.